The National Injury Prevention Strategy 2020 - 2030

 - Prof Caroline Finch, Deputy Vice-Chancellor (Research), Edith Cowan University

-- Prof Rebecca Ivers, Head of School Public Health and Community Medicine, UNSW
+- Prof Rebecca Ivers, Head of School Public Health and Community Medicine, The University of New South Wales

 - Mr Justin Mohamed, Commissioner for Aboriginal Children and Young People, Commission for Children and Young People

-- Dr Matthew O'Meara, NSW Chief Paediatrician, NSW Health, Health and Social Policy Branch, Maternity, Child, Youth and Paediatrics
+- Dr Matthew O'Meara, NSW Chief Paediatrician, Health and Social Policy Branch, Maternity, Child, Youth and Paediatrics, NSW Health

-- Mr Nick Pascual, Director Child and Family Health Section, Early Years and Engagement Branch, Indigenous Health Division
+- Mr Nick Pascual, Director Child and Family Health Section, Early Years and Engagement Branch, Indigenous Health Division, Department of Health

 - Dr Brett Shannon, Occupational Registrar Non-executive deputy chair, LIME Medicolegal and Phoenix Occupational Medicine Brisbane Aboriginal and Torres Strait Islander Community Health Service

-- Ms Vicki Sweeney, Acting Director Policy and Governance Section, Alcohol, Tobacco & Other Drugs Branch, Population Health & Sport Division
+- Ms Vicki Sweeney, Acting Director Policy and Governance Section, Alcohol, Tobacco & Other Drugs Branch, Population Health & Sport Division, Department of Health

 - An outline of the Strategy was developed August and the Expert Advisory Group provided feedback on that outline in September 2019.